 …1 – make a few personal notes about your contact.

-- and you just haven’t got a clue what the sender’s prattling on about!?
+…and you just haven’t got a clue what you’re supposed to be remembering!?

 Well now, beneath your contact, the last conversation you had with them displays as a prompt.
 This is great if the last conversation is the one your contact/client is referring to.
 Not so great if you’ve spoken many times since.

 I’ll add to this description if this feature lists more than one historical chat.

 I wonder whether the ‘contacts’ draw on iPhone Mail as LinkedIn has now officially partnered with the Apple service?
 Saw an article in today’s F+ ezine all about this intriguing update: http://goo.gl/5PIbVN

 Add reminders.
 This could simply be when you promised to get in touch/meet with your LinkedIn connection or a critical update/deadline you said you’d deliver by.

 The options for the reminders are minimal and inflexible, so you may want to add a note along with the reminder.
 You can choose reminders in: